 |Shared User Rights Management||Unique User Rights Management|

-Realm architecture (single or multiple) is a decision that has both financial and operational implications.
-However, since code and data are transportable between Realms, it is possible to re-architect the user of Realms over time as the business evolves.
+The realm architecture (single or multiple) is a decision that has both financial and operational implications.
+However, since code and data are transportable between realms, it is possible to re-architect the user of realms over time as the business evolves.
 For example: